roman-milk/roman-milk.github.io/poolboy-benefits.md

  I saw her step back nervously.
 "Oh."
 She looked at me expectantly.
 "A break?
 Does that mean, uh, you want your payment now?"

  I stood slowly, stretching.
 "You're killing me, beautiful.
 I want it more than you could possibly imagine.
 But I've got to get this done, or we can't empty the pool, can't work on the inlets and pump line, can't do much of anything."
 I walked past her, toward the deck.
 "Do you have a heavy duty extension cord we could use?"
-Report_Story #2